John-Patrick Smith: 2019: Australian Open mixed doubles final

 In January 2019 John-Patrick Smith alongside fellow Australian Astra Sharma reached the final of the Australian Open mixed doubles.
-The most notable of their victories on this run came against second seeds Bruno Soares and Nicole Melichar in straight sets, before eventually losing 6-7, 1-6 to Barbora Krejčíková and Rajeev Ram in the final.
+The most notable of their victories on this run came against second seeds Bruno Soares and Nicole Melichar in straight sets, before eventually losing 6–7, 1–6 to Barbora Krejčíková and Rajeev Ram in the final.
 John continued his form in men's doubles later in the year, making nine Challenger finals and winning the 2019 Challenger Eckental and 2019 Puerto Vallarta Open.

-2020-2021: Second Grand Slam doubles quarterfinal

 In December 2019, Smith won the Australian Wildcard Playoff to earn direct entry in singles into the 2020 Australian Open.

+2020–2021: Second Grand Slam doubles quarterfinal

-He lost in the first round to Guido Pella.
+At the 2020 Australian Open he lost in the first round to Guido Pella.
 In the mixed doubles, he partnered again with Astra Sharma, and they reached the semifinals in Melbourne.

 The following year, he reached the quarterfinals in doubles as a wildcard at the 2021 Australian Open partnering fellow Australian Matthew Ebden, his best showing at this major and only his second quarterfinal in doubles in his career.

+2025: Australian Open mixed doubles final

+Partnering Kimberly Birrell, Smith reached the mixed doubles final at the Australian Open, losing to John Peers and Olivia Gadecki.